 Requirements for Doing Online Transcription Work

-Following are some of the general requirements that you need to meet to do online transcription job.
+The following are some of the general requirements that you need to meet for an online transcription job.

 - Native Level of English: Most websites are really serious about having a high level of familiarity with the English language, even if you don't live in a English-speaking country.
 They are not wrong because you need to be able to understand the language deeply to be able to transcribe properly.

 - Computer and Internet Access: A good computer and a strong internet network is required.
 In some cases, you will need to buy software and a foot pedal to work.

 - Good Typing Speed: Typing speed matters a lot here.
 A decent typing speed will allow you to earn more by typing quickly.

 - Pass the Skill Test: Any good website will want you to go through a test to ensure that you have what it takes.
 Don't worry, they will provide you with the guidelines that you need to follow.
 I recommend taking as long as it is necessary to understand the guidelines because you might have to wait a while before you can retake the test.

 - Listening Abilities: You need to be able to understand different accents and make out words that are spoken in a sometimes-noisy environment.
 This job will test your listening abilities a lot.

 Rev has been around since the year 2010, and it is clearly one of the most reputable transcription websites available online.
 They offer plenty of work and pay well if you are really good.
 The catch is that they are picky about who they hire.
 Even people who are experienced find it difficult to get accepted by this website.
 The good news is that it is possible to retake the test if you fail.

 The average pay is in the range of $0.40 to $0.60 per audio minute.

 Your pay will depend on how well you do.
 There are high-paying jobs that are harder to do.
 Maybe, you can earn more by doing the low-paying jobs if you do them quickly.
 You should experiment a little bit to see what works and what doesn't.